Merplop/chatterbox/README.md

 # chatterbox

-Chat application using MongoDB and Flutter, with end-to-end RSA encryption.
+Cross-platform chat application using MongoDB and Flutter, with end-to-end RSA encryption.